Breeds and Types of Pigeons: From Rollers to Racers

 Pigeon Breeds by Class

 These birds are used mostly for squab production.
-The largest types of pigeons in this category include the White Kinds, Red Carneau, French Mondain, Giant Homers, and the ironically named Runts.
+The largest types of pigeons in this category include the White Kings, Red Carneau, French Mondaine, Giant Homers, and the ironically named Runts.

 Michael Kolodziej, owner of Ruffled Feather Farm, has been raising pigeons for 30 years.
 Currently, he raises one of the largest pigeon breeds and one of the smallest.